joaomilho/Enterprise/README.md

   The board is extremely impatient.
 No excuses this time. deadline/
 /deadline 2002-01-11
-  Come on people, they just gave us a 2 years extention after that horrible meeting.
+  Come on people, they just gave us a 2 years extension after that horrible meeting.
 Let's not let 'em down this time. deadline/
 /deadline 2005-01-11